 - Bruising may be spontaneous or recurrent:

-- Large bruises on sun-exposed areas of limbs in the elderly are usually due to cumulative ultraviolet vessel damage and are rarely significant.
+- Large bruises on sun-exposed areas of limbs in the elderly are usually due to cumulative ultraviolet vessel damage to underlying elastin and are rarely significant.

 - Large bruises on the trunk are more indicative of a bleeding disorder.

 - Nosebleeds lasting >10 minutes despite adequate compression (especially in children).